groupdocs-assembly/GroupDocs.Assembly-Docs/net/developer-guide/basic-usage/working-with-groupdocs.assembly-engine/groupdocs.assembly-engine-apis.md

 **Note –** For recognition of data types to work, string representations of corresponding values must be formed using invariant culture settings.

-In template documents, a `CsvDataSource` instance should be treated in the same way as if it was a `DataTable` instance (see “Working with `DataTable` and `DataView` Objects” for more information) as shown in the following example.
+In template documents, a `CsvDataSource` instance should be treated as a sequence of objects having corresponding fields as shown in the following example.

 CSV